We tailor our plugins to meet our own high standards and needs. Likewise, we apply equally high standards in managing your information.

 - Disconnect Your Website: When you disconnect your website from our Services, we will stop collecting information from your sites automatically.
 Please keep in mind that we need a connection to provide our Premium API Services.

 - Close Your Account: While we’d be very sad to see you go, if you no longer want to use our Services, you can close your account by contacting us.
 Please keep in mind that we may continue to retain your information after closing your account, as described in How Long We Keep Information above–for example, when that information is reasonably needed to comply with (or demonstrate our compliance with) legal obligations such as law enforcement requests, or reasonably needed for our legitimate business interests.
-Scroll down to How to Reach Us to find contact information.
+Please scroll down to How to Reach Us to find contact information.

 If you are located in certain countries, including those that fall under the scope of the European General Data Protection Regulation (AKA the “GDPR”), data protection laws give you rights with respect to your personal data, subject to any exemptions provided by the law, including the rights to: